MrProgrammist/Reed-Solomon-encoder-decoder/README.md

 # Reed-Solomon-encoder-decoder
-This is simple example of Reed-Solomon encoder and decoder with Qt
+This is the simple example of Reed-Solomon encoder and decoder with Qt

 The program uses a tabular method of coding.